Chapter 3: The West is Using The PKK, and The PKK is Using West

 This plan is in fact in action.
 The Kurdish Autonomous Region, the foundation of which was prepared when the area to the north of the 36th parallel was declared a safe zone after the Iraq War, was established on Iraqi territory.
 The worsening turmoil in Iraq at this time has led to the Kurdish autonomous administration's making statements saying, “We may declare independence.”
 As a matter of fact, the Iraqi Constitution permits that.
 So long as the inhabitants approve, the autonomous administration can break away as an independent state.
 However, the present moment is too early for that to happen, because similar conditions also need to emerge in Iran, Syria and Turkey.
 Until then, the Kurdish autonomous administration in Iraq will continue to exist as a de facto established state.

 The second stage in the plan, which is the awaited progress in terms of the Syrian Kurds, also appears to have been achieved.
 The Kurdish administration here, which is divided into cantons, frequently declares autonomy but because of the ongoing civil war in Syria, it fails to find an audience and then reverts again to the already existing system.
-However, in this particular stage, there is one noteworthy point, which is the extreme sensitivity displayed by the Western countries towards the Kurdish region in Syria.
+However, as a result of the bombing carried out by the coalition forces, the Turkish-Syrian border has been almost entirely abandoned to the PYD, one wing of the PKK, that has established almost total control in the region, and the way has been left open for them to establish a de facto state.
+In this particular stage, there is one noteworthy point, which is the extreme sensitivity displayed by the Western countries towards the Kurdish region in Syria.
 Let us examine this under another heading.

 The West’s Sensitivity over Kobane